How Car Insurance Covers Medical Expenses After an Accident

 Don't Rely on State Minimums

 Medical costs from serious accidents can easily reach six figures.
-If your bodily injury liability limit is exhausted, you are personally responsible for the difference.
+If your bodily injury liability limit is exhausted, you are personally responsible for the difference — through lawsuits, wage garnishment, or asset seizure.
 Experts strongly recommend carrying at least $100,000/$300,000 in BI coverage.
+If you only carry liability-only car insurance, make sure your limits are genuinely adequate.

 Trusted by Thousands